 The revenue CAGR has been calculated to include recurring, non-recurring revenue and interest income.
-The forecast growth has significantly been impacted by the interest income assumptions offsetting more conservative recurring revenue growth assumptions.
-Additional details relevant to this for the PFS Group and Sentenial Group CGUs are detailed below.
+The forecast growth has significantly been impacted by the interest income assumptions offsetting more conservative recurring revenue growth

-Assumption Description Weighted Average The discount rate applied is calculated with reference to a WACC formula.
-The inputs are based on: Cost of Capital (WACC) Cost of equity is calculated with the following inputs: Risk free rate for a ten-year Australian Commonwealth Government bond as at balance date, The implied risk premium, being the required increased return required over and above a risk-free rate by an investor who is investing in the market as a whole, and Risk adjustment applied to reflect the risk of the Group relative to the market as a whole reflected through the application of a five-year forecast beta for the Group.
-The cost of debt has been based on the base interest rate on borrowing of 3.5% for Austorrowings plus the margin referenced in the multi-currency debt facility.
-The Group has which provides opportunity for borrowing in jurisdictions which currently have available the Group have determined to utilise the more conservative assumption of Australian dasse interest rate projections. as access to the cu le lower interest ra urrent facility te levels however, The allocation between the debt to equity has been applied based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
+Assumption Description Weighted Average Cost of Capital (WACC) The discount rate applied is calculated with reference to a WACC formula.
+The inputs are based on: Cost of equity is calculated with the following inputs: Risk free rate for a ten-year Australian Commonwealth Government bond as at balance date, The implied risk premium, being the required increased return required over and above a risk-free who is investing in the market as a whole, and Risk adjustment applied to reflect the risk of the Group relative to the market as a whole reflected application of a five-year forecast beta for the Group.
+0 The cost of debt has been based on the base interest rate on borrowing of 3.5% for Australian dollar borrowings plus the margin referenced in the multi-currency debt facility.
+The Group has access to t which provides opportunity for borrowing in jurisdictions which currently have available lower intere the Group have determined to utilise the more conservative assumption of Australian dollar denomin base interest rate projections. he current facility est rate levels however, The allocation between the debt to equity has been applied based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
 The Group also includes any specific asset risk factors into its review of the business risks associated with each CGU.
 The Group has assessed that a 1% change in the discount rate is reasonably possible.
-This does not give rise to an impairment other than detailed below.
-The Group has used the following post- tax WACC for each CGU with reductions larged during the half year: y driven by risk fre e rate declining 31 De cember 2022 30 June 2022 Australia 10.9% 11.3% Europe 11.0% 11.4% North America 11.0% 11.4% PFS Group 12.0% 12.1% Sentenial Group 15.0% 15.5% five-year forecast period.
-The rates are consistent with historical growth and forecasts.
+This does not a impairment other than detailed below. give rise to an The Group has used the following post- tax WACC for each CGU with reductions largely driven by ri- during the half year: sk free rate declining 31 December 2022 30 June 202 Australia 10.9% 11.39 Europe 11.0% 11.49 North America 11.0% 11.49 PFS Group 12.0% 12.19 Sentenial Group 15.0% 15.5% Terminal growth rate The terminal growth rate of 3.5% (2022: 3.5%) is the average growth rate used to extrapolate cash fl five-year forecast period.
+The rates are consistent with historical growth and forecasts. ows beyond the